atufkas/angular-openweather-app/README.md

-#### Note: Critical fix in latest update (v 0.1.5) on August 25, 2015
+#### Note: Fix in latest update (v 0.1.6) on October 30, 2015
-Fixed critical bug leading to broken openweathermap API calls (possible values for API parameter "mode" in API 2.5 changed silently without maintaining backwards compatibility.
-Minor changes include adding some new cities to "quick selection bar" and re-labeling special "Storm Alarm" link and intro text (showing view presenting wind and pressure in selected cities over Northern Germany).
+Fixed bug leading to broken openweathermap API calls: Header field `x-api-key` is not sufficient anymore, so that now an additional query parameter `APPID` is mandatory.

 ---